This post may contain affiliate links. Please read our disclosure policy.

 How to select ripe peach

-Full confession: A vendor once schooled me for squeezing peaches at the farmer’s market.
+Full confession: A vendor once schooled me for squeezing peaches at the farmer’s market!
+This is because they bruise really easily.
 Here are some tips for selecting a ripe peach:

 - Smell the peach.
 Peaches that give off a pleasant, sweet peachy smell are what you’re looking for.